arbor-sim/arbor/doc/python/profiler.rst

 Meter manager
 =============

-Arbor's python module :py:mod:`arbor` has a :class:`meter_manager` for measuring time (and if applicable memory) consumptions of regions of interest in the python code.
+Arbor's Python module :py:mod:`arbor` has a :class:`meter_manager` for measuring time (and, if applicable, memory) consumption of regions of interest in the Python code.

 Users manually instrument the regions to measure.
-This allows the user to only measure the parts of the python code that are of interest.
+This allows the user to only measure the parts of the Python code that are of interest.
-Once a region of code is marked for the :class:`meter_manager`, the application will track the total time (and memory) spent in this region.
+Once a region of code is marked for the :class:`meter_manager`, the application will track the total time (and memory) spent in it.

 Marking metering regions
 ------------------------

-First the :class:`meter_manager` needs to be initiated, then the metering started and checkpoints set, wherever the :class:`meter_manager` should report the meters.
+First, the :class:`meter_manager` needs to be initiated, then the metering started and checkpoints set, wherever the :class:`meter_manager` should report the meters.
 The measurement starts from the :func:`meter_manager.start` to the first :func:`meter_manager.checkpoint` and then in between checkpoints.
 Checkpoints are defined by a string describing the process to be measured.